parulc7/Public-APIs-List-Crawler/README.md

 ## What would I have improved on if given more days?

-- Designing a mechanism for making requests in random intervals while throttling (as a good practice, not needed neccessarily in this case)
 -  Migrating the code to Node.js to leverage JavaScript's default Asynchronous Behaviour without using any external libraries (requires in-depth knowledge of Node.js on my part.
 Hence Python xD)

 #### Made with Love by Parul Chandel!